levinalex/tablemaker/README.md

 HTML table generator that allows arbitrary nested cell subdivisions and applies colspan/rowspan as needed.

-Including the gen in your Rails project will give you a new view helper `make_table`
+Including the gem in your Rails project will give you a new view helper `make_table`

 ## Usage